7 EHR usability, safety challenges—and how to overcome them

 “Adherence to these recommendations by EHR developers and health care providers can reduce the likelihood of unintended patient harm from clinician use of this technology,” the report said.

 Data entry.
 A clinician’s work process may make it hard or impossible to appropriately enter the desired EHR data.
-One case researchers analyzed showed that a clinician chose the wrong frequency for a drug to be administered because the clinician didn’t realize that the order in which the options were populated into the EHR had changed.
+One case researchers analyzed showed that a clinician chose the wrong frequency for a drug to be administered because the clinician didn’t realize that the order in which the options were populated in the EHR had changed.

 Alerting.
 EHR alerts or other feedback from the system are sometimes inadequate because they are absent, incorrect or ambiguous.
 For example, a report showed that even though a patient’s gelatin allergy was listed in the EHR, a clinician wasn’t alerted to the allergy while prescribing a medicine.